andrewcooke/simple-date/README.md

    >>> str(birthday)
    19 May 2013
    ```

+When an extended format is used for parsing Simple Date uses the matched
+data to select a format for printing.
+So if `{%H:}?%M` matched both
+hours and minutes then the format would be `%H:%M`, but if it matched only
+minutes then the format for printing would be `%M`.

 Whether a format is supplied or not, the formats in [SimpleDateParser] (by
 default, `DEFAULT_DATE_PARSER`) can also be used to parse the string, if